oktadev/okta-blog/_source/_posts/2022-08-31-state-of-java-project-loom.md

 }
 ```

 This uses the `newThreadPerTaskExecutor` with the default thread factory and thus uses a thread group.
-If we run this code and time it, we get the below numbers.
-We get better performance if we use a thread pool with `Executors.newCachedThreadPool()`.
+When I ran this code and timed it, I get the below numbers.
+I get better performance when I use a thread pool with `Executors.newCachedThreadPool()`.

 ```bash
 # 'newThreadPerTaskExecutor' with 'defaultThreadFactory'